pylhc/pylhc.github.io/docs/measurements/procedures/ampdet.md

 - [ ] <details class="nodeco"><summary>Confirm machine state</summary>
       <p>
       Make sure that the configuration of the machine is as you expect it.
       </p></details>
     - [ ] Perform the [general checks](general_checks.md)
     - [ ] Check correct $\beta^*$
     - [ ] Check correct crossing angles
     - [ ] <details class="nodeco"><summary>Check collimation sequence</summary>
         <p>
         **"LOAD COARSE SETTINGS FOR NLO AT 30 CM"** is the current (run 3, 2022) collimation sequence for AC-Dipole kicks in the LHC at $\beta^*$ = 30cm up to &plusmn;170&mu;rad IP1-V/IP5-H crossing and &plusmn;150&mu;rad IP1-H, &minus;150&mu;rad to +140&mu;rad IP5-V separation.
         </p></details>

 - [ ] <details class="nodeco"><summary>Correct Coupling</summary>
       <p>
-      As always, coupling should be well corrected to $|C-| \leq 10^{-3}$.
+      As always, coupling should be well corrected to $|C-| \approx 10^{-3}$.
-      This can be easily achieved by performing diagonal kicks of mediocre strength, and get the correction values from the GUI.<br>
+      This can be easily achieved by performing diagonal kicks of intermediate strength, and get the correction values from the GUI.<br>
       :fontawesome-solid-triangle-exclamation: **Beware that the signs need to be switched for correction in the machine**.
       </p></details>